How to Use ROCS|Player (Previously known as Stage|Tracks mobile)

 For additional edit submissions, we will assess the estimated time it takes to complete your edit request.
 We will reply with the cost and include a link to your invoice in PandaDocs.
 We need to receive payment before we process your edits.

-Once you have paid, we will forward your edits to our production team who will work to process and upload your edits into the mobile app.
+Once you have paid, we will forward your edits to our production team, who will work to process and upload your edits to the mobile app.
 We will notify you via email when your tracks are ready in ROCS|Player.
 This process takes 2 – 5 business days.

-NOTE: Due to the limited functionality of ROCS|Player, please be aware that indefinite vamps are skips are unavailable.
-If you have indefinite vamps or skips on your change log, we will have to reach out to you to ask for clarification, as the ROCS|Player doesn’t support those features.
-This can slow down the time our production team takes to process your edits.
-If you want more functionality, we recommend using the full performance tool, Stage|Tracks instead.
+NOTE: Due to the limited functionality of ROCS|Player, please be aware that indefinite vamps and skips are unavailable.
+If you have indefinite vamps or skips on your change log, we will have to ask you for clarification, as the ROCS|Player doesn’t support those features.
+This can slow down our production team’s time to process your edits.
+We recommend using the full-performance tool Stage|Tracks instead if you want more functionality.

 Comments are closed.